Nikolay Zheludev: Career and research

-Zheludev started his academic career at the International Laser Centre at Moscow State University, where he also obtained MSc, PhD and DSc.
-He moved to the UK in 1991, becoming in 2007 the director of the Centre for Photonic Metamaterials and deputy director of the Optoelectronics Research Centre of the University of Southampton, one of the world's leading institutes for photonics research and the largest photonics group in the UK.

-Nikolay also works in Singapore, where since 2012 he has founded and directed the Centre for Disruptive Photonic Technologies at Nanyang Technological University.
-Since 2014 he has been the founding co-director of The Photonics Institute, Singapore, Asia leading research organization uniting 250 faculty and researches working in photonics.
+Nikolay Zheludev started his academic career at the Lomonosov Moscow State University, where he obtained MSc (1978), PhD (1981) and DSc (1992).
+He moved to the UK in 1991, taking a lecturer position at the University of Southampton, where in 2007 he became Deputy Director of the Optoelectronics Research Centre, one of the world's leading institutes for photonics research and the largest photonics group in the UK.
+Concurrently with his post at the University of Southampton in 2012 he founded and directed the Centre for Disruptive Photonic Technologies at Nanyang Technological University, which he directed from 2012 to 2024.
+Since 2014 he has been the founding co-director of The Photonics Institute, Asia's leading photonics research organisation at Nanyang Technological University, Singapore.